Source code for dartwork_mpl.explore

 def _get_all_colors() -> list[str]:

-from .color._loader import ensure_loaded
+from .colors._loader import ensure_loaded

 ensure_loaded()